Monday, 18 January 2010

 • Tab:

-• The “Sequence” attribute decides where to place my tab amongst the existing ones.
-Out-of-the-box values are generally multiples of 10, sometimes of 5, so your sequence values should avoid such numbers to avoid conflict.
-Generally you’ll need to find the declaration of the surrounding elements near where you are targeting (in CMDUI.XML) to find the appropriate number.
+• The “Sequence” attribute decides where to place my tab amongst the existing ones (and in general defines where an item should slot in compared to it’s siblings).
+Out-of-the-box values are generally multiples of 10, occasionally of 5, so your sequence values should avoid such numbers to avoid conflict.
+Generally you’ll need to find the declaration of the surrounding elements near where you are targeting (usually in CMDUI.XML) to find the appropriate number.

 • Scaling (and children):